5 min read

 You can still contribute to your pension above this amount - you just won't benefit from tax relief on any payments above this threshold.
-It's also worth knowing that you can carry over any unused allowance for up to 3 previous tax years.
+It's also worth knowing that you can carry over any unused allowance for up to three tax years.

 The next limit to be aware of is the lifetime allowance.
 This is the total amount you can hold in your pension pot while still getting tax relief on contributions.

 Currently, this limit is £1,073,100.
 If you go above this limit, you may have to pay tax on your pension.

 As we discussed, everyone is able to benefit from 25% tax relief on their pension contributions.

 Tax relief on pension contributions for high earners works a little differently, however.
 Higher and additional rate taxpayers get to enjoy even more tax relief when they contribute.
 Here's how it works.

 Currently, in the UK, higher rate pension tax relief is 40% on earnings above £50,270.
 That means your pension contributions are able to get 40% back as tax relief.
 You'll get the first 20% added to your pot automatically.
 The remaining 20% you'll need to actively claim back from HMRC via a self-assessment tax return, or by calling or writing in.

 Let's look at some examples.
 If you're a basic rate taxpayer, you'll need to add £80 if your own money to get £100 into your pension.
 That's £20 back from the government, a 25% bonus.